Skip to content

 The bottom of the window holds the Control Bar.
 This panel contains the server connection status, aerodrome selected and ATIS code among other elements.

-The XX CROSS XX adds a red highlight to the strip, marking its intentions to cross an active runway, rather than depart from it.
+XX CROSS XX Adds a red highlight to the selected strip, denoting a clearance to cross a runway

 Note

-To send a PDC through vatAcars, you'll be required to dispatch it manually.
+PDCs through OzStrips are sent via Private Message.
+To send a PDC through vatACARS, you'll be required to dispatch it manually.

 Strips